 Fishery services: standing biomass, biomass turnover, and nutrient production

 Species-level differences in growth rates and nutrient concentrations (Fig. 1) may not necessarily scale up to influence assemblage-level nutrient production, which is also governed by species’ relative abundances.
 Next, we estimated standing biomass (kg ha-1), biomass turnover (productivity, kg ha-1 day-1, divided by standing biomass, %), and nutrient production (mass of nutrients assimilated in fish tissue day-1 ha-1) by the reef fish assemblage at 333 sites in Belize, Fiji, Madagascar, and the Solomon Islands.
-Reefs supported a range of biomass levels (9 kg ha-1 in Madagascar to 5,937 kg ha-1 in Fiji, Fig. 2b), and biomass production generally increased with fishable biomass (Fig. S2).
+Reefs supported a range of biomass levels (9 kg ha-1 in one Madagascar site to 5,937 kg ha-1 in one Fiji site, Fig. 2b), and biomass production generally increased with fishable biomass (Fig. S2).
 Biomass turnover, however, was highly variable along the biomass gradient (1-41%), while reefs in Fiji and the Solomon Islands had the highest nutrient productivity (at ~2,000 kg ha-1 of fish biomass), particularly minerals (calcium, iron, selenium, zinc) (Fig. S2).
-These fishery services were provided by different fish trophic groups, with herbivorous and detritivorous fishes dominating nutrient production (mean = 34% across all six nutrients, ranging from 18-50%).
+These fishery services were provided by different fish trophic groups, with the herbivore (detritivore) fishes dominating nutrient production (mean = 34% across all six nutrients, ranging from 18-50%).
 Mobile invertivores were the second highest nutrient producer, with an average of 22% of the production across all nutrients, and accounted for more vitamin A production (35%) than herbivore/detritivores (18%) (Fig. 2a).
-Other trophic groups had lower contributions to nutrient production, contributing an average 16% (planktivore), 13% (piscivore) and 10% (omnivore).
+Other trophic groups had lower contributions to nutrient production, contributing a mean 16% (planktivore), 13% (piscivore) and 10% (omnivore).

-Herbivores and mobile invertivores were therefore the largest contributors to fishery services, accounting for an average 56% of standing biomass and biomass turnover, and 40-69% of nutrient production (Fig. 2c).
-However, trophic group contributions varied between countries.
+Herbivores (detritivore) and mobile invertivores were therefore the largest contributors to fishery services, accounting for an average 56% of standing biomass and biomass turnover, and 40-69% of nutrient production (Fig. 2c).
+However, trophic group contributions varied between countries (Fig. S3).
 For example, piscivores were the largest contributors to standing biomass and omega-3 and vitamin A production in Belize, whereas planktivores dominated biomass turnover and production of most nutrients in Solomon Islands (Fig. 2c).
-Zinc production was dominated by herbivores in all countries, likely because this nutrient is more concentrated in low-trophic species.
+Zinc production was dominated by herbivores (detritivore) in all countries, likely because this nutrient is more concentrated in low-trophic species.

-Figure 2 | Nutrient productivity of fish trophic groups. (a) is the mean contribution of each trophic group to site-level nutrient production for each nutrient (small labelled points) and the average across nutrients (large point ± 2 SEM). (b) Histograms show log10 biomass distribution across sites in each country (red dashed line is median biomass). (c) Bars show the average contribution of each trophic group to standing biomass, biomass turnover, and nutrient productivity of six nutrients, by country.
+Figure 2 | Nutrient productivity of fish trophic groups. (a) is the mean contribution of each trophic group to site-level nutrient production for each nutrient (small labelled points) and the average across nutrients (large point ± 2 SEM) (by country in Fig S3). (b) Histograms show log10 biomass distribution across sites in each country (red dashed line is median biomass). (c) Bars show the average contribution of each trophic group to standing biomass, biomass turnover, and nutrient productivity of six nutrients, by country.

 Bottom vs. top-heavy fishery services

 We next fitted multivariate composition models to understand drivers of trophic group contributions to fishery services.
-We focus on herbivores, mobile invertivores, and piscivores because all are typically targeted by fisheries, and simplified this multivariate trophic structure by defining reefs as bottom-heavy when the relative biomass of herbivores exceeds piscivores, and top-heavy when piscivores dominate over herbivores.
-Standing biomass, biomass turnover, and productivity of calcium, iron, and zinc were bottom-heavy at over 96% of reefs, indicating that herbivores contributed a significant proportion of all three fishery services (Fig. 3).
+We focus on herbivores (detritivores and macroalgal-feeders combined), mobile invertivores, and piscivores because all are typically targeted by fisheries, and simplified this multivariate trophic structure by defining reefs as bottom-heavy when the relative biomass of herbivores exceeds piscivores, and top-heavy when piscivores dominate over herbivores.
+Standing biomass, biomass turnover, and productivity of five nutrients (calcium, iron, selenium, zinc, omega-3) were bottom-heavy at over 93% of reefs, indicating that herbivores contributed a significant proportion of these fishery services (Fig. 3).
 Only two fishing-restricted reefs had top-heavy biomass distributions (in Madagascar), whereas vitamin A production was top-heavy at 60% of reefs (Fig. 3).
-Belize had the most top-heavy trophic structure, where piscivores accounted for 30-60% of selenium, vitamin A, and omega-3 fatty acid production.
+Belize had the most top-heavy trophic structure, where piscivores accounted for 73% of omega-3 fatty acid production and 100% of vitamin A production.